 What other gluten-free crackers will work?

 Readers have used all kinds of gluten-free crackers for this Christmas crack recipe.
 You can really use any cracker!
-Some that work great are gluten-free graham crackers, almond flour crackers, and gluten-free pretzels.
+Some that work great are gluten-free graham crackers, almond flour crackers, Schar Table Crackers, and gluten-free pretzels.
 If you’re not gluten-free, you can use Ritz crackers, Saltines, club crackers, or any other salty cracker you like.

 Can I use a dairy-free butter substitute?